-Counted as recorded is the fourth step, and ensures that the total as reported by the counting office is indeed the sum of all valid ballots.
-However, in various jurisdictions, many reasons can be used to throw out a ballot10.
-Moreover, as stated above, although the error margins are low, hand-counting is hardly devoid from errors in practice, even with triple-checks.
-Thus, this concerns all the auditing and tracking techniques that apply in said counting office to remove the possibility for this kind of error or fraud.
-As an additional consideration is the legitimacy of the system.
-Mail-in ballots have been the subjects of frequent political debates, and fears about the possibility of fraud could be as detrimental as actual fraud, by eliminating the possibility of decision-making and paralysing the political system [Fla20].
+t. he ballot must also be recorded as cast and counted as recorded to be part of the election As an additional consideration is the legitimacy of the system.
+Mail-in ballots have been the subjects of frequent political debates, and fears about the possibility of fraud could be as detrimental as actual fraud, by eliminating the possibility of decision-making and paralysing the political system [8].